aleksander-mendoza/SolomonoffLib/README.md

 **The primary philosophy used in implementing this library** is the top-down approach and features are added conservatively in a well thought-through manner.
 No features will be added ad-hoc.
 Everything is meant to fit well together and follow some greater design strategy.
 For comparision, consider the difference between OpenFst and Solomonoff.

 -  OpenFst has `Matcher` that was meant to compactify ranges.
-   In Solomonoff all transitions are ranged and follow the theory of (S,k)-automata.
+   In Solomonoff all transitions are ranged and follow the theory of symbolic automata.
    They are well integrated with regular expressions and Glushkov's construction.
    They allow for more efficient squaring and subset construction.
    Instead of being an ad-hoc feature, they are well integrated everywhere.